 I wasn’t sure whether I was going to write anything about this.
-Not in the way that white people “don’t feel adequate” to say racism is bad but because, as a black man, there’s been a lot to process.
+Not in the way that white people “don’t feel adequate” to say racism is bad but because, as a Black man, there’s been a lot to process.
 And this is purely a stream of consciousness that I will invariably amend at some point.
 There’ll also be some incorrect information I’m sure I’ll have to correct too.
 But now is the time to speak.

 I’ve not done enough in that regard and that’s on me.
 But this article isn’t about me.
 On 25th May 2020, a Black man named George Floyd was murdered by a white police officer named Derek Chauvin after he pressed down on his neck with his knee.
 This latest act of police murder and brutality resulted in a number of protests across the US and further abhorrent acts from police forces around the country.
 They are still ongoing.

-From my point of view, the police needs to be defunded and the system needs to be dismantled.
+From my point of view, the police need to be defunded and the system needs to be dismantled.
 Every cop is a complicit cog in that wheel, regardless of their intentions.
 I stand with my Black community and everyone in it.
 I want us all to be safe but that’s not guaranteed.
 I also want those with the platforms and privilege to speak up and join in that call of defunding and dismantling.
 But the sporting voices have been disappointing.

 For example, only yesterday did I hear from the top 4 players on the ATP Tour – Rafael Nadal, Novak Djokovic, Dominic Thiem and, one of my sporting idols, Roger Federer.
 Their significant lack of words was, quite frankly, unacceptable.
 And it reminds me of how people believe they should be paid more than women on the WTA Tour.
 For what?
 Serena Williams, Naomi Osaka, and Coco Gauff (amongst others) on the women’s tour have spoken loud and clear.